12 Best Subtitle Fonts for Video Editing (Free and Paid Options)

 Open Sans, a humanist sans serif typeface, was originally designed by Steve Matteston.
 Its characteristics are upright stress, open forms, and neutral but approachable appearance.
 It’s optimized for publishing online, for print, and for mobile.
 It presents excellent legibility and readability in its type forms.

 Open Sans is used on some of Google’s web pages and also for online advertisements.
 Mozilla uses Open Sans as its default typeface for sites until 2019 and for the Telegram desktop app.
 It’s also the font that UK’s Labor, Co-operative and Liberal Democrat parties use.
+Its clean, modern look also makes it a popular choice in website design, as well as for branding and digital interfaces.

 [#TOC9]9.
 Lato[#TOC9]